jpmorganchase/salt-ds/.changeset/stale-shirts-greet.md

 ---
-"@salt-ds/core": patch
+"@salt-ds/core": minor
 ---

-added `icon` prop to Toast to allow for a custom icon
+Added `icon` prop to Toast to allow for a custom icon

 ```tsx
 <Toast icon={<InfoIcon />} status={"info"}>